-Sets the bandwidth of the main channel where the power is the integral within this bandwidth.
+Sets the bandwidth of the main channel.
+The power of the main channel is the power integral within this bandwidth.

 You can use the numeric keys, knob or direction keys to modify this parameter.
 For more details, please refer to "Parameter Input".